-Learn how to cook dry beans in a crock pot!
-This super simple method takes less than four hours.
+If you’re interested in cooking dry beans in a crock pot, use this super simple method that takes less than four hours.
 No need to soak overnight!

 Normally, I think owning a crock pot is a sign of growing up.
 Especially if you’re asking for one as a gift for a holiday or birthday.